mdthh/LmcMail/README.md

 - `MessageEvent::SEND` is triggered right before the message is sent by the transport service.
 - `MessageEvent::SEND_POST` is triggered right after the message has been sent by the transport service.

-The listener to these events will receive a event of class`MessageEvent` that extends the `Event` class with:
+The listener to these events will receive an event of class`MessageEvent` that extends the `Event` class with:

 - A `$message` property containing the message.
 The message is also stored in an event parameter named 'message'.
 - A `getMessage()` method to get the `$message` property.